johandersson/pyDGTGTD/README.md

 ## Android App Sync

-wxGTD can import/export JSON data from the DGT GTD Android app:
+pyWeeklyReview can import/export JSON data from the DGT GTD Android app:

 1. Export from Android app to JSON file
-2. In wxGTD: File → Import/Export → Import from JSON
+2. In pyWeeklyReview: File → Import/Export → Import from JSON
 3. Select your exported JSON file

 All tasks, contexts, folders, goals, and notebooks will be imported.